Create, use, and drop an external table

 This task demonstrates the following Hive principles:

-- The LOCATION clause in the CREATE TABLE specifies the location of external table data.
+- The LOCATION clause in the CREATE TABLE specifies the location of external (not managed) table data.

 - A major difference between an external and a managed (internal) table: the